Rockbeare: Culture and community

-Rockbeare is surrounded by the rolling hills of Dartmoor along with a well-appointed manor "perfect for weddings and other occasions including celebration dinners, parties, corporate team building days and charity fundraisers."
+Rockbeare has a well-appointed manor "perfect for weddings and other occasions including celebration dinners, parties, corporate team building days and charity fundraisers."
 St. Mary's with St. Andrew's Church is the main church in the civil parish of Rockbeare.
 The former Independent Chapel located near the quarry has survived and been renamed to Marsh Green's village hall.

 Transport

 Exeter Airport is located approximately 2.9 miles south west of Rockbeare.
 Bus services to the city centre run hourly and are operated by Stagecoach.

 Cranbrook offers a rail station with services run by South Western Railway to Exeter, London Waterloo, and Gillingham.

 Education

 Rockbeare Church of England Primary School was established in 1872.
 Following the July 2012 Ofsted inspection, the school was rated 2 "Good".